 As the name of this procedure suggests, the non-surgical otoplasty does not involve any incisions.
-During this procedure, the cosmetic surgeon will place strategical sutures to achieve a more symmetrical appearance for the ears.
+During this procedure, the cosmetic surgery will place strategical sutures to achieve a more symmetrical appearance for the ears.
 However, contrary to a surgical otoplasty, the sutures added during this procedure will remain in place.
 However, the sutures will not be visible to the naked eye.

 After being introduced to Australia over 10 years ago, it has undergone many refinements to get to where it is today.
-This non-invasive ear-pinning technique restores facial symmetry by permanently reducing prominence of the ears.
+This non-invasive ear-pinning technique restores facial symmetry by permanently reducing the prominence of the ears.

-If you’re looking to having this treatment done, get a free consultation with Dr Lanzer.
+If you’re looking to having this treatment done, get a free no-obligation consultation with Dr Lanzer.

 All cosmetic surgery is accompanied by a risk of complications.
 It is important that patients fully inform themselves about the potential risks before undergoing surgery.
-Patients will also be required to sign a consent form, stating they understand all the risks accompanying the otoplasty.
+Patients will also be required to sign a consent form, stating they understand all the risks and disclaimers accompanying the otoplasty.